mixn/carbon-now-cli/readme.md

 ![Copying to Clipboard](static/clipboard-demo.gif)

-It is [sometimes desired to just put the image in the clipboard](https://github.com/mixn/carbon-now-cli/issues/3#issue-339776815), so that it can be instantly pasted into other apps (like Keynote 💻 or Twitter 🐦).
-This is what the `--to-clipboard` flag is for.
+Copies the image to clipboard instead of saving it.
+Requires `xclip` on Linux.

 ```
 carbon-now _unfold.js --to-clipboard
 ```

-will copy the image to clipboard instead of downloading it to a given directory.

-Please be aware that this requires some binaries to be present on certain OS.

 #### Linux

 [`xclip`](https://linux.die.net/man/1/xclip) is required.
-You can install it via
+Install with

 ```
 sudo apt-get install xclip